-Without further ado, here are the best holy grail dupes for both skincare and makeup that we’ve gathered:
+If you’re ready to start saving some money, here are the best holy grail dupes for both skincare and makeup that beauty enthusiasts have shared online.

 1. La Mer Creme de la Mer V.S.
 Nivea Creme

 Who hasn’t heard about the legendary face cream that costs SGD500 a pop in Singapore?
-That’s right, the La Mer Crème de la Mer is often regarded as one of the best moisturisers of all time, with it renewing and rejuvenating dry skin effortlessly.
+That’s right, the La Mer Crème de la Mer is often regarded as one of the best moisturisers of all time, thanks to its ability to renew and rejuvenate dry skin effortlessly.

-A product that pretty much provides the same effect without the ginormous price tag?
-The Nivea Crème.
+For the rest of us who can’t part with that kind of money on a beauty product, we are lucky to have a product that pretty much provides the same effect without the ginormous price tag: The Nivea Crème.
 Ingredients wise, it doesn’t have the same magic Kelp that the La Mer Crème de la Mer contains, but it has the same texture, consistency, and performance that its more expensive counterpart provides.
 Nice!